 Tulips, too, will be topped by brown foliage, so dig up the bulbs and store them in a cool, dry, dark place (not a plastic bag, where they may rot) until late autumn when they will be well-rested and ready to plant again into their flowering positions.

 Pots and pots of veg!

-When we 3Growbags did our DigYourOwnaForCorona blog-run for veg-growing novices this spring, I started growing veg and salad things in large pots which I had never done before – and I am a total convert!
+During the pandemic 3Growbags published a DigYourOwnaForCorona guide on veg-growing for novices and I started growing veg and salad things in large pots which I’d never done before – and I am a total convert!

 You have SO much more control over what happens – thinning, watering, feeding, supporting, protecting………………it all seems much easier and thus enjoyable when you are tending an urnful of plants rather than rows in a veg patch.
 Obviously, watering must be attended to more urgently with container-grown plants, but even that task seems simpler because I am finding that you can gauge it better.

 What I have noticed the most is that the plants seem to be so much safer from pests that would invade, nibble or destroy them.
 We’ve been eating pot-grown lettuce leaves for a few weeks now and I’ve yet to find a slug or snail on any of them.
 That just NEVER happens with ground-grown lettuces – at least not with me!

 The veg plants look so much more attractive too.
 I sprinkled some edible marigolds and beetroot in among the lettuces and nasturtiums with the peas – and that pretties up the pots even more.
 Things like ruby chard are extremely glamorous anyway.
 I don’t know that I am ready for a Grecian urn full of Brussel sprouts yet, but you never know….